BrettRD/ros-gst-bridge/gst_pipeline/README.md

 ### Diagnostics: (Not yet built)
   Run a diagnostic updater with information about the pipeline.

-### WebRTC: (Not yet built)
-  A plugin that connects to the WebRTC signalling callbacks and provides transport for peer connection metadata.
-  This plugin may need to add and remove elements from the pipeline, the addition and removal of nodes may need hooks that trigger plugin re-init

 ### Aravis: (Not yet built)
   Expose configuration of GiGE / Genicam cameras as ROS parameters

 ### BYO features:
   These features are based on pluginlib, and use an extremely simple base-class.